Perfexionists/perun-demo/README.md

   - g++
   - python-devel

+We recommend using `venv` and `Python 3.11` to avoid any issues (especially with dependencies):

+    pip3 install virtualenv
+    python3 -m venv <venv-name>
+    source <venv-name>/bin/activate

 To start with this demonstration, clone this repository, and install Perun.

     pip3 install perun-toolsuite

+We recommend to start with empty git repo in challenges (Perun currently do some stashing behind the scene, and it might hinder your code changes):

+    cd challenges
+    git init; git commit --allow-empty -m "root"

 Perun is similar to git: it needs a Perun instance initialized for your project.
-Either you can init Perun for each challenge individually, as follows:
+Either you can init Perun for each challenge individually:

     cd challenges/challenge-1-sorts/
     perun init
     ...

-The profiles will be stored in `./challenges/challenge-1-sorts/.perun/jobs`
+Generated profiles will be stored in `./challenges/challenge-1-sorts/.perun/jobs`

 Alternatively, you can init Perun for all challenges.